mkaszubowski/reefpoints/source/posts/2016-02-10-how-to-have-a-side-project.md

 ## 1: Different enough
 To let your brain rest and relax, a side project should be different enough from what you do during the day.
 When a day’s work is mostly at the computer, I feel a need to switch to analog afterwards, and still have lots of energy.
 If this is a [design sprint](https://dockyard.com/design-sprints) week, and I’m on my feet most of the day, sketching or writing on the whiteboard - then curling up on my couch with a laptop feels like a welcome break.
 Essentially, I have different types of energy I could use up during the day, and switching between activities allows me to get more done.

-Another principle to keep in mind is to avoid conflict of interest between work and personal projects.
+Another principle to keep in mind is to avoid conflicting interests between work and personal projects.
 When they are different enough, there is a clear separation between the two.
 I won’t resent filling my week-ends with the personal project, because it does not feel like work.
 It feels like play!

 Sports or dance make a great hobby & side project.
-(I used to spend hours each week rock climbing, then switched to social dancing.)
+I used to spend hours each week rock climbing, then switched to social dancing a few years later.
 It may seem like there’s no overlap in the skills - but the ability to clearly lead and follow (typical Tango dance roles) within a larger group setting is a great communication skill for a team of designers as well.
 It also helped me learn my limitations.
 When you’re several rope-lengths up a cliff and need to tell something to other climbers on the team without seeing them, my voice never seemed loud enough to get across.
 Since then, I always think of a backup communication method.
 Do two tugs on the rope mean “go”?
 You only know if you’ve arranged it ahead of time.

 ## 2: Similar enough